German power deal sets template for EU utilities M&A

 But most of those deals fell through or turned sour and now only a few EU utilities have a significant presence in other EU countries.

 Investment bankers had floated Enel, Iberdrola or Engie as potential buyers of Innogy.
-But none of them materialized as bidders.
+But none of them materialised as bidders.

 Electricity, unlike oil and gas, is difficult to transport, which is why utilities never went global.
 And besides the physics, politics too has played a part in crimping cross-border deals.

-A decade ago, the EU tried to drive politics out of utilities with a push for privatization and the unbundling of monopoly-owned grids.
+A decade ago, the EU tried to drive politics out of utilities with a push for privatisation and the unbundling of monopoly-owned grids.
 But politics has returned via the back door.

 Germany’s nuclear exit, Spain’s unwinding of renewables subsidies and Britain’s threat of price caps all show the extent to which utilities dance to governments’ regulatory tunes.